ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ### Endpoint Objects

-An Endpoint identifier identifies for one side of a transport connection.
+An Endpoint identifier specifies one side of a transport connection.
   Endpoints can be Local Endpoints or Remote Endpoints, and the Endpoint identifiers can respectively represent an identity that the application uses for the source or destination of a connection.
   An Endpoint identifier can be specified at various levels of abstraction.